Getting started as a Production Manager

-Enter the name of your production, choose TV Show if you need more than one episode.
+Enter your production name, choose TV Show if you need more than one episode.
 Then validate by clicking on Confirm.

-To navigate through Kitsu sections you need to use the sidebar.
-It can be accessed through the 3 lines button on top of the screen .
-It will open a menu on the left part of the screen.
+To navigate through Kitsu sections, you need to use the sidebar. you can access it through the three lines button on top of the screen .
+It opens a menu on the left part of the screen.
 We want to see the production list.
-So in below Studio section, click on the PRODUCTIONS button.
+So below Studio section, click on the PRODUCTIONS button.

-There, you can see all the productions you have created, their type and their status (open for an active production, or closed if not active).
-When you cursor is above a production line you can see 2 news icons on the right part of the line : edit and delete .
+There, you can see all the productions you have created, their type, and their status (open for an Active Production, or Closed if not Active).
+When your cursor is above a production line, you can see two news icons on the right part of the line : edit and delete .

 You can add some specific information as the FPS (Frames per second), the Ratio and the Resolution of the picture.

 So, now you have the first script for your production.
 It's time to do the breakdown and the creation of the assets.
-It will allow you to list your assets, dispatch the work to the CG artists, and follow the progress of each related tasks.
+It allows you to list your assets, dispatch the work to the artists, and follow each related task's progress.

 A pop-up window opens:

 It asks you to choose the asset Type (1): Camera, Characters, Environment,